 Azure SQL transparent data encryption with customer-managed key

-Azure SQL transparent data encryption (TDE) with customer-managed key enables Bring Your Own Key (BYOK) scenario for data protection at rest, and allows organizations to implement separation of duties in the management of keys and data.
-With customer-managed TDE, customer is responsible for and in a full control of a key lifecycle management (key creation, upload, rotation, deletion), key usage permissions, and auditing of operations on keys.
+Azure SQL transparent data encryption (TDE) with customer-managed key (CMK) enables Bring Your Own Key (BYOK) scenario for data protection at rest, and allows organizations to implement separation of duties in the management of keys and data.
+With customer-managed TDE, the customer is responsible for and in a full control of a key lifecycle management (key creation, upload, rotation, deletion), key usage permissions, and auditing of operations on keys.

 In this scenario, the key used for encryption of the Database Encryption Key (DEK), called TDE protector, is a customer-managed asymmetric key stored in a customer-owned and customer-managed Azure Key Vault (AKV), a cloud-based external key management system.
 Key Vault is highly available and scalable secure storage for RSA cryptographic keys, optionally backed by FIPS 140-2 Level 2 validated hardware security modules (HSMs).
 It doesn't allow direct access to a stored key, but provides services of encryption/decryption using the key to the authorized entities.
 The key can be generated by the key vault, imported, or transferred to the key vault from an on-premises HSM device.